Patient education: Prostate cancer screening (Beyond the Basics)

 Age to first consider screening — Screening discussions should begin at age 50 years for men at average risk for developing prostate cancer.
 Men with risk factors for prostate cancer (such as black men or a man with a father or brother who had prostate cancer) may want to begin screening at age 40 to 45.

 How often to perform screening — Once screening begins, it should occur every two to four years (if continued testing is desired) and should include a PSA blood test.
-Some guidelines recommend yearly testing that also includes a rectal examination.
+Some experts recommend yearly testing that also includes a rectal examination.
 (See 'Prostate cancer screening tests' above.)

-Screening not recommended — Screening is not recommended for men who are 75 years and older or for men who have serious health problems.
-In these situations, the benefits of screening are not worth the potential harms.
+Screening not recommended — Screening is generally not recommended for men who are 70 years and older or for men who have serious health problems.
+In these situations, the potential benefits of screening are outweighed by the likely harms.